 - Samsung: Settings > Apps > Mobile data > Allow background data off

-5. Use offline maps
+5. Use offline maps for navigation

-6. Switch to low-data mode
+6. Turn on low-data mode

 - iPhone: Settings > Cellular > [select SIM] > Data Mode > select Low Data Mode